 But to be truly “end to end”, a PA solution must connect a payer to all the providers in the payer’s network and/or a provider to every one of their patient’s insurance companies.
 Solutions that are not “end to end” may leave providers and payers with a less complex process for one provider/payer, but a more complex process overall as they may have multiple PA processes running simultaneously (some via fax, others via web portals and others via API).

 This is where Redox helps!
 We don’t sell PA solutions, but we can make sure that they are fully connected to do all the things in the bullets above (and probably more).
-And with existing connections to 10+ payers and 1700 provider organizations using 80+ EHRs, we can do it quickly.
+And with existing connections to 2100 healthcare organizations using 85+ EHRs, we can do it quickly.
 Further, using Redox can help ensure your PA solution will stay compliant as regulations are confirmed and technology standards evolve.
+Check out our Prior Authorization Case Study to learn more about how Redox uses the DaVinci PAS profiles to support prior authorization.